zen-browser/docs/content/contribute/desktop.md

 ### How to Make a Pull Request

-1. **Fork the Repository**: Create a fork of the Zen Browser repository on GitHub.
+1. **Fork the Repository**:  You can follow this GitHub official guide [Fork a repository - GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

 2. **Create a New Branch**: It’s a good practice to create a new branch for each feature or bug fix.